ethnosdev/memorize_scripture/docs/docs/making-changes/making-changes.md

 These are the meanings of the menu items:

+- **Copy verse text**: This will copy the verse text to the clipboard, which is useful when adding a new verse where the prompt is the is the previous verse text.
 - **Move**: Choose this to move the verse to a different collection.
 - **Reset due date**: This resets the progress for this verse only.
 - **Delete**: This deletes the selected verse.

+You don't need to do any of these things right now.
+Tap outside of the menu to dismiss it.

 ## Backing up and restoring collections